terser/html-minifier-terser/README.md

 Minifier options like `sortAttributes` and `sortClassName` won’t impact the plain-text size of the output.
 However, they form long repetitive chains of characters that should improve compression ratio of gzip used in HTTP compression.

-## Security

-### ReDoS Protection

-This minifier includes protection against Regular Expression Denial of Service (ReDoS) attacks:

-* **Custom Fragment Quantifier Limits**: The `customFragmentQuantifierLimit` option (default: 1000) prevents exponential backtracking by using bounded quantifiers instead of unlimited ones (`*` or `+`) in regular expressions.

-* **Input Length Limits**: The `maxInputLength` option allows you to set a maximum input size to prevent processing of excessively large inputs that could cause performance issues.

-* **Custom Fragment Warnings**: The minifier will warn you if your custom fragments contain unlimited quantifiers that could be vulnerable to ReDoS attacks.

-**Important:** When using custom `ignoreCustomFragments`, ensure your regular expressions don’t contain unlimited quantifiers (`*`, `+`) without bounds, as these can lead to ReDoS vulnerabilities.

 ## Special cases

 ### Ignoring chunks of markup